Basis-Theory/basistheory-go/README.md

 ## Running tests locally

-To run tests locally, you'll need to create a server and management BT Application with all permissions and add those `key`'s to a `.env.local`.
-You'll want to follow the same format as outlined on `.env.example`.
-Then you can run `make verify` from the root to run all tests.
+To run tests locally, you'll need to create a Basis Theory tenant with private and management applications that are granted all permissions, then add the API keys for these applications to a `.env.local` file.
+You'll want to follow the same format as defined in the `.env.example` file.
+Then you can run `make verify` from the root of this repository to run all tests.

 ## Configuration of Server URL